lithnet/access-manager-docs/configuration/deploying-features/laps/ams/setting-up-lithnet-laps-for-azure-ad.md

 This guide will walk you through the steps to configure the Access Manager service, and the Access Manager agent to support managing LAPS passwords for Entra-joined Windows 10 and higher devices.

-## Step 1: Set up the AMS directory and configure the Azure AD tenant
+## Step 1: Set up the AMS directory and configure the Microsoft Entra tenant

 The Lithnet Access Manager agent uses the Access Manager directory to store passwords for Entra-joined devices.